mgalkowski/fluxy-mpi-bgc/README.md

-# PARIS inverse modelling intercomparison tool
+# Inverse Modelling Intercomparison Tool

-This repository contains functions to compare inverse models used during the PARIS project, and a notebook to allow for easy use of these functions.
+This repository contains functions to compare inverse models developed under the PARIS project, and a notebook to allow for easy use of these functions.

 Follow the steps below to run the notebook and plot model results.